 When the applied electric load is changed for flexible operation, the selectivities toward H2 and CO in the electrolyzer inherently vary.
 In other words, the H2/CO ratio in the outlet stream increases when we apply higher voltage, and vice versa.
 These phenomena can interrupt the operation at subsequent processes such as the CO2 separation unit due to the changes in the stream concentration.

 In order to avoid such an unfavorable operation, we propose a module-based flexible operation.
 Since electrolyzer stacks can be operated independently, we can quickly shut down some stacks when reducing the overall power load.
 This novel operation can keep the outlet stream concentration constant.
 However, additional capital investment for overcapacity that allows for the modular operation is the main drawback.
 Also, we should verify whether the dynamic behavior of the downstream process for gas separation is fast enough to adopt the modular operation.

-In this work, the student will develop quasi-steady state and dynamic models for the co-electrolysis process.
+In this work, the student will develop dynamic models for the co-electrolysis process.
 The process employs membrane units for gas separation.
-Then, the student will formulate an optimization problem to determine the modular operation schedule considering electricity price fluctuations.
+Then, the student will formulate dynamic optimization problems to determine the optimal operational profile considering electricity price fluctuations.

 What we expect from you:

 - You should be interested in modeling and optimization

 - You should be familiar with programming